-The greatest contribution to the increase in gross emissions estimates across the time series came from improvements made in the Agriculture sector.
-This increase is mainly the result of improving emissions estimates for Non-dairy (beef) cattle, Dairy cattle and Urine and dung deposited by grazing animals.
+The greatest contribution to the decrease in gross emissions estimates across the time series came from improvements made in the Waste sector.
+This decrease is mainly the result of improving emissions estimates for Solid waste disposal - Unmanaged waste disposal sites.